disraptor/disraptor.github.io/docs/what-is-disraptor.md

 ## Rendering modes

 Disraptor has two rendering modes for HTML.
 The current default mode is the legacy mode.
 The shadow DOM mode can be enabled in the Discourse settings under “disraptor shadow dom”.
+Be aware, that the shadow DOM mode has yet to be tested in a live environment.

 ### Legacy mode